 The Anchorage International Film Festival (AIFF) is the largest film festival in Alaska.
 It was founded in 2001 in order to bring independent and international films to Anchorage, and to showcase the quality independent films made in Alaska.
 Our mission is to develop, promote, and sustain a film festival that supports new media and independent filmmaking in Alaska and around the world, while enriching cultural and entertainment opportunities for Alaskans.

 The AIFF is a cosmopolitan film festival that strives to reflect the diverse character of Anchorage by screening captivating and well-crafted independent films from all over the world.
 The AIFF also provides a forum for the work of independent Alaska filmmakers and opportunities to network with fellow filmmakers.
 In the past, several films receiving jury awards from the AIFF have gone on to win Academy Awards and awards at major film festivals, such as Hot Docs, Tribeca, Sundance, South by Southwest, the Sheffield Doc Fest, and the Seattle International Film Festival.

-The AIFF programmers look to program a wide variety of quality, independent films as colorful as the Northern Lights themselves, in categories of: Features, Documentaries, Shorts, Super Shorts, Animation, and films Made in Alaska.
-In addition to this, we also have our beloved LGBTQ (Gay-La) events, youth and family programming and our Screenplay competition.
+The AIFF programmers look to program a wide variety of quality, independent films as colorful as the Northern Lights themselves, in categories of: Narrative & Documentary Features; Dramatic, Comedy, Documentary and Animated Shorts; and films Made in Alaska.
+In addition to this, we also have our beloved youth and family programming and our Feature Screenplay competition.